awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 If you think your righteous cause is worth sacrificing truth for your righteous cause you're simply another ideologue.

+"Not everything that counts can be counted, and not everything that can be counted counts." ~ Einstein

 It is an art, there are no clear answers or formulas since the irreducible resists constraint without cutting off an essential piece of the whole.
+This is embodied in the philosophy of holism.
+Holism is the opposite of reductionist philosophy, especially greedy reductionism.
+The harder an idea is to grasp or find, the more likely it is to be high hanging fruit.

 # Seeking Idea Alpha the Known and Unknown